 Michael is a trial attorney and shareholder in Smith Haughey’s Litigation Practice Group.
 He focuses his litigation practice on professional liability defense and commercial litigation.
 As an attorney in Smith Haughey’s Grand Rapids office, Michael takes a proactive, results-oriented approach to litigation in order to obtain positive results for his clients.
 Michael regularly conducts depositions of parties, fact witnesses, and expert witnesses, and has successfully drafted and argued multiple dispositive motions.

 Michael focuses his practice primarily on the defense of lawyers faced with legal malpractice claims.
 In his role as a professional liability defense attorney, Michael has also successfully defended accountants, architects, engineers, land surveyors, real estate agents, insurance agents and brokers, and professional trustees faced with claims of professional negligence.
 He regularly represents attorneys in contempt proceedings and before the Attorney Grievance Commission.

-Legal Malpractice Defense: Michael was the lead associate in a legal malpractice action in which the plaintiff sought $9,000,000.00 in damages.
+Legal Malpractice Defense: Legal malpractice action in which the plaintiff sought $9,000,000.00 in damages.
 The trial court granted defendant’s motion for summary disposition and awarded over $40,000 in attorney fees to the defendant.
 That decision was later affirmed by the Michigan Court of Appeals.

-Legal Malpractice Defense: Michael was the lead associate in a legal malpractice case in federal court arising out of commercial litigation in which the plaintiff sought seven figures in damages.
+Legal Malpractice Defense: Legal malpractice case in federal court arising out of commercial litigation in which the plaintiff sought seven figures in damages.
 The trial court granted the defendants’ motion for summary judgment and dismissed the case.

 Professional Liability Defense: Professional liability lawsuit against a professional trustee, alleging negligence in the administration of a trust.
 The trial court granted the trustee’s motion for summary disposition, dismissing plaintiff’s claims and awarding the trustee all of its attorney fees.

-Professional Liability Defense: Michael was the lead associate in a professional liability case against an engineer.
+Professional Liability Defense: Professional liability case against an engineer.
 Following the filing of a motion for summary disposition, and before the hearing, the plaintiff voluntarily dismissed the engineer from the lawsuit.